moq-wg/moq-charter/charter.md

 * one or more media formats,
 * an interoperable way to request media and encodings,
 * adaptation strategies for different media qualities,
-* timestamp of media,
-* prioritization of media,
-* a cache friendly media mechanisms.
+* cache friendly media mechanisms.

 Media will be mapped onto underlying QUIC mechanisms (QUIC Streams and/or QUIC datagrams) and can be used over raw QUIC or WebTransport.

 The proposed solution provides extensibility for supporting different media formats and shall specify a mandatory to implement format to ensure interoperability.
-Support for multiple media types, media encodings and prioritization schemes shall be proposed.
+Support for multiple media types, media encodings shall be proposed.

 The mechanism to name and request media will enable: